 OVERVIEW AND CLIMBING INFORMATION: Bird's Nest is easily a strong contender for the finest climbing crag at Great Falls.
 It has some of the longest routes in the area (up to 60'-- hey, we Easterners have to take what we can get), some of the best and most popular climbs, and some beautiful rock-- two particular corners and overhangs (the Bird's Nest and Eagle's Nest faces) especially stand out.

-Unfortunately for a guy like me who's usually alone and unroped when he climbs, Bird's Nest isn't too friendly to that style of climbing.
+Unfortunately for a guy like me who also enjoys scrambling on Class 4 and 5 rock, Bird's Nest isn't too friendly to that style of climbing.
 With the easiest established routes starting at 5.7, only the best free soloists are going to do anything that way on the named lines.
 There is, however, a bit of consolation for those who like scrambling and low-5 climbs they can do unroped.
 A few yards (right) upstream of the Eagle's Nest face as one looks at it from the base of the cliffs, a series of ledges and ramps winds up to the top, with only moderate exposure, offering a route ranging from harder Class 3 to very easy Class 5, depending on one's exact path and experience on rock.
 I'd rate the climb I did as an easy Class 4 with one exposed spot worth worrying about at least a little bit (there is a photograph on this page detailing a portion of that climb).

 Some Great Falls crags are tricky to locate the first time since the approach is always from up top, but Bird's Nest is easy to find; atop the crag, you will see trail marker 12 and will know you are there.
 To get there, start hiking east to the river from the climbers’ and kayakers’ parking lot (see Getting There).
 Before you reach the River Trail, a slightly longer but more scenic way to reach the crag, a wide gravel trail heads right.
 This is the Pawtomack Canal Trail, and it joins the River Trail less than half a mile south in the vicinity of the old canal cut.
 After you pass the cut (you can see the river through it), the trail approaches the cliffs, and shortly after you pass a boggy area (on your right) that might make Nanuls envious, marker 12 will be on the left in a well-worn clifftop area.